LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 Different companies have different needs.
 Tailoring your resume to reflect that you meet the required needs not only improves your chance of getting a callback but also shows you have a genuine interest in working at that company.

-You should use the job description as a guide by mirroring key words and requirements in your resume.
+You should use the job description as a guide by mirroring keywords and requirements in your resume.

 For instance, if the major tool for the available role is mentioned, you should reference projects built with that tool.